Skip to content

 # Each workflow.yaml should specify knowledge_fragments

-grep -A 5 "knowledge_fragments" _bmad/tea/workflows/testarch/test-design/workflow.yaml
+grep -A 5 "knowledge_fragments" _bmad/tea/workflows/testarch/bmad-testarch-test-design/workflow.yaml

 Symptom: Installation completes without asking for TEA configuration (test_artifacts, Playwright Utils, etc.).